l3r8yJ/l3r8yj.github.io/_posts/2023/2023-10-15-on-the-cutting edge-of-exception-handling.md

 to me.

-It's called [exceptions as control flow](https://softwareengineering.stackexchange.com/questions/189222/are-exceptions-as-control-flow-considered-a-serious-antipattern-if-so-why).
+This forces programmers to use [exceptions as control flow](https://softwareengineering.stackexchange.com/questions/189222/are-exceptions-as-control-flow-considered-a-serious-antipattern-if-so-why).
 I hope that EOLANG will move on from this to a different way of handling errors.